aycyang/receipt-api-server/README.md

-# Recurse Center Receipt API Server
+# Receipt Printer API @ Recurse Center

 *This is a work in progress!*